SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 Gravity Force Checks
 --------------------

-By default, when configured with ``--enable-gravity-force-checks`` the "exact" forces will be computed for all active particles during each timestep.
+By default, when the code is configured with ``--enable-gravity-force-checks``, the "exact" forces of all active gparts are computed during each timestep.

-To give a bit more control over this, you can select to only compute the exact forces during the timesteps that all the particles are active, and/or only at the timesteps when a snapshot is being dumped, i.e.,
+To give a bit more control over this, you can select to only perform the exact force computation during the timesteps that all gparts are active, and/or only at the timesteps when a snapshot is being dumped, i.e.,

 .. code:: YAML

   ForceChecks:
-    only_when_all_active:   1    # Only compute exact forces during timesteps when all particles are active.
+    only_when_all_active:   1    # Only compute exact forces during timesteps when all gparts are active.
     only_at_snapshots:      1    # Only compute exact forces during timesteps when a snapshot is being dumped.

+If ``only_when_all_active:1`` and ``only_when_all_active:1`` are enabled
-Note that if ``only_when_all_active:1`` and ``only_when_all_active:1``, the exact forces will be computed during the first timestep after the snapshot output time when all particles are active.
+together, and all the gparts are not active during the timestep of the snapshot dump, the exact forces computation is performed on the first timestep at which all the gparts are active after that snapshot output timestep.